Inoculation: Terminology

 Inoculation also has a specific meaning for procedures done in vitro (in glass, i.e. not in a living body).
 These include the transfer of microorganisms into and from laboratory apparatus such as test tubes and petri dishes in research and diagnostic laboratories, and also in commercial applications such as brewing, baking, oenology (wine making), and the production of antibiotics.
 For example, blue cheese is made by inoculating it with Penicillium roqueforti mold, and often certain bacteria.

 Etymology

-The term "inoculation" entered medical English through horticultural usage meaning to graft a bud (or eye) from one plant into another.
-It derives from Latin in + oculus 'eye'.
-The origin of the term "innocuous" is unrelated, and derives from Latin in + nocuus 'not harmful'.
+The term inoculate entered medical English through horticultural usage meaning to graft a bud from one plant into another.
+It derives from Latin in- 'in' + oculus 'eye' (and by metaphor, 'bud').
+(The term innocuous is unrelated, as it derives from Latin in- 'not' + nocuus 'harmful'.)

 Origins

 Inoculation originated as a method for the prevention of smallpox by deliberate introduction of material from smallpox pustules from one person into the skin of another.
 The usual route of transmission of smallpox was through the air, invading the mucous membranes of the mouth, nose, or respiratory tract, before migrating throughout the body via the lymphatic system, resulting in an often severe disease.

 In contrast, infection of the skin usually led to a milder, localized infection – but, crucially, still induced immunity to the virus.
 This first method for smallpox prevention, smallpox inoculation, is now also known as variolation.
 Inoculation has ancient origins, and the technique was known in India, Africa, and China.